bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 #### PHOTON

-Define this if your device is a photon, so photon-specific code can be compiled/flashed.
+Define this in the production firmware config file if your device is a photon, so photon-specific code can be compiled/flashed.
 The default device is currently an Argon.
 (Presently all this macro does is turn on the Photon’s external wifi antenna, all other code is identical to the Argon.)

 #### BRAVE_FIRMWARE_VERSION

-Unfortunately current versioning is quite complicated, especially because version numbers on the Particle console are limited to single ints and thus cannot match the versioning we've established in the firmware repo tags.
-Versioning should become much simpler when the 2 Argon + Radar products are depreciated.

-In the master (main) branch, in the firmware_config.h file, the comments contain the most up to date firmware versioning history.
-As of Apr 7/21, this is as follows:

-* v1.0 = Wayne and Sanjan's code is v1 on the Particle console, although this is depreciated now.
-* v1.2 = 2 Argon + XeThru code:  the XeThru Argon's version of the firmware is v3 on the particle console, and the door sensor Argon's firmware is v4
-* v1.2.01 and v1.2.02 are hotfixes, and their console versions increment accordingly:
-  * v1.2.01: XeThru = 5, IM21 = 6
-  * v1.2.02: Xethru = 7, IM21 = 8
-* The custom firmware on the Covenant House Door Argons is version #101 on the console.
-* Beta release versions for the 2 Argon + INS follow the same numbering scheme of odd for radar Argon and even for Door Argon, except the numbers start at 1001.
-There are no tags in the firmware repo since this version has not been released to production yet.
+Define this in the production firmware's config file.

+This is the version number of the firmware that the Particle Console will use to determine which devices to flash.
+It must be an int.
+Due to this restriction versioning is a bit complicated, see the section on [versioning](#firmware-versioning).

 #### PRODUCT_ID_BETATEST and PRODUCT_ID_PRODUCTION

+Define one of these in the production firmware's config file, depending on whether your firmware is going to the beta test group or the production group on the Particle Console.

 These are the product keys that the Particle OS requires.
 They define which product group the device belongs to.
 Fleetwide OTA updates of firmware are tied to product groups.
 The firmware that is flashed to devices in the beta test group must contain the Particle console's key for that group, ditto for the production group and any other groups created in the future.